- Not a substitute for professional veterinary help.

 Signs Your Dog is Having an Allergic Reaction

-Your dog can’t come out and tell you, “Hey mom, I’m allergic to that new plant in the yard,” but his behavior will clue you in.
+Your dog can’t come out and tell you, “Hey mum, I’m allergic to that new plant in the garden,” but his behaviour will clue you in.
 Common signs of a mild to moderate allergic reaction in dogs include:

 - Excessive paw-licking

 - Hair loss, either an all-over thinning or bald spots

 - Tummy trouble like vomiting and diarrhoea (for food allergies)

 - Swelling of the feet, face, or joints

 Itchiness is by far the most common way allergies show themselves in your dog.
 Left unchecked, it can lead to scabbing, hot spots, recurring skin infections, and more.

 If you find yourself wondering, “is my dog having an allergic reaction?” consider how long and how severe her symptoms have been.
 If you notice any of the above reactions, and they don’t clear up within a week or two, it’s time to take your pet to the vet.